contiv/auth_proxy/README.md

 and running a full `netmaster` binary and all of its dependencies plus creating the necessary networks, tenants, etc. to get realistic responses from it.

-Future end-to-end testing will cover a real `auth_proxy` binary talking to a real `netmaster` binary so there's no point duplicating that here in our own testing.
+For a complete e2e setup involving proxy+UI+netmaster, see contiv/install.

 ## Local Development

 You will need a local cert and key to start `auth_proxy`.
 You can run `make generate-certificate` to generate them if you don't already have them.

-To simplify the networking around all the cross-container communication, we are discouraging the use of `docker-machine`.
-Please run Docker natively on your Linux system or use Docker for Mac.
+To test proxy only functionality, try `make run`.

 ## Architecture Overview